dcdcvgroup/RBC/README.md

 - [inplace-abn](https://github.com/mapillary/inplace_abn) (1.0.7)

 Note also that apex seems to only work with some CUDA versions, therefore try to install Pytorch (and torchvision) with the 10.2 CUDA version.
-You'll probably need anaconda instead of pip in that case, sorry!
-Do:
+You'll probably need anaconda instead of pip in that case:

 ```
 conda install -y pytorch torchvision cudatoolkit=10.2 -c pytorch
 cd apex
 pip3 install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```

-Note that while the code should be runnable without mixed precision (apex), some have reported lower perfs without it.
-So try with it!

 The default is to use a pretraining for the backbone used, that is searched in the pretrained folder of the project.
 We used the pretrained model released by the authors of In-place ABN (as said in the paper), that can be found here: [link](https://github.com/mapillary/inplace_abn#training-on-imagenet-1k).
 You can also download the pretrained model by running the script *download_resnet101_iabn_sync.sh* from [link](https://github.com/arthurdouillard/CVPR2021_PLOP/releases/download/v1.0/resnet101_iabn_sync.pth.tar) (uploaded by Arthur Douillard).